 “ZL1” and “1LE” may seem like alphabet soup to the uninitiated, but they add up to what may be the ultimate Chevrolet Camaro.

-The 1LE package adds more aggressive aerodynamic elements, adjustable suspension, and new wheels and tires to the ZL1, while cutting weight.
-The aero add-ons include a carbon fiber rear wing, and new air deflectors and dive planes.
+The 1LE package adds more aggressive aerodynamic elements, adjustable suspension, and new wheels and tires to the ZL1, while also cutting weight.
+The aero add-ons include a carbon fiber rear wing, as well as new air deflectors and dive planes.
 The 1LE rides on model-specific wheels that are an inch wider than the standard ZL1 wheels, and an inch smaller in diameter.
 Goodyear Eagle F1 Supercar 3R summer-only tires developed specifically for this car help it generate up to 1.10 g of lateral grip, according to Chevy.

-The ZL1 1LE uses Multimatic Dynamic Suspension Spool Valve shock absorbers front and rear.
+The ZL1 1LE uses Multimatic Dynamic Suspension Spool Valve shock absorbers both front and rear.
 They’re similar in concept to the shocks used on the Chevy Colorado ZR2 off-road truck.
 Front-end ride height and the rear stabilizer bar are both adjustable.
 This requires physically adjusting the suspension pieces, but Chevy said they were designed for quick changes.
 The idea is for a driver to show up at a track and tweak the suspension, then switch it back to a tamer street setting for the drive home.